mui/mui-x/docs/data/migration/migration-tree-view-v6/migration-tree-view-v6.md

  }
 ```

-### ✅ Use `SimpleTreeView` instead of `TreeView`
+### ✅ Use Simple Tree View instead of Tree View

-The `TreeView` component has been deprecated and will be removed in the next major.
+The Tree View component has been deprecated and will be removed in the next major.
-You can start replacing it with the new `SimpleTreeView` component which has exactly the same API:
+You can start replacing it with the new Simple Tree View component which has exactly the same API:

 ```diff
 -import { TreeView } from '@mui/x-tree-view';